FlowShield/flowshield/client/README.md

-# [Cloudslit Provider]
+# [CloudSlit Client]

-As a service network provider program, miners can deploy network services through this program to obtain rewards.

-The program automatically finds through P2P networking and uses PubSub mode to share its own data.

-Currently, websocket traffic transmission is supported.
+This is the cloudslit client program.

+You need to communicate with the whole node through this program to obtain the configuration and zero trust edge calculation rules.
+Communicate with network providers through this program.

 ## How does it work?